The Q4 Middesk Index Report is here→

 EIN numbers are always 9-digit numbers in the format “XX-XXXXXXX”, so EIN verification search tools will check for numbers in this structure along with the business name.
 The IRS also has a list of valid EIN prefixes, so automated tools can check the first two digits of an EIN number to ensure that it’s legitimate.

-Middesk’s Business Verification solution, in particular, will look up potential alternate business names if an EIN number matches but the business name doesn’t.
+Middesk’s Business Verification solution for examplelooks up potential alternate business names if an EIN number matches but the business name doesn’t.
 This allows for checking if the business has changed its name (due to an acquisition, merger, or rebranding), or is potentially using another company’s EIN (which is a big risk indicator).
+Middesk can also help you manually find a match between a business name and an EIN if you’re having trouble finding it through the platform.

 How to verify an EIN number for a business

-There are a few places you can find or cross-reference a business’s EIN.
-Just be aware that some are easier (and less expensive) to access than others.
-Also, pay attention to dates on documents and for when web pages were last updated.
+There are a few places you can find or cross-reference a business’ EIN.
+Just be aware that some are easier (and less expensive) to access than others.Pay attention to dates on documents and when web pages were last updated.
 There are certain circumstances in which a business may change its EIN, so ensure that you find the most recent one.

 1. Check the SEC’s EDGAR system

 One of the first steps in verifying an EIN number should be to consult the Security and Exchange Commission’s EDGAR (Electronic Data Gathering, Analysis, and Retrieval) tool.
-If a business offers its shares for trade on a public stock exchange, it has to register and file reports with the SEC.
-So its information can be found in EDGAR.
+If a business offers its shares for trade on a public stock exchange, it has to register and file reports with the SEC, so its information can be found in EDGAR.

 SEC EDGAR business filing search tool

-Go to the SEC’s EDGAR Full Text Search and type in a business’s name, stock ticker symbol, or CIK number (Central Index Key, used to uniquely identify entities that have filed documents with the SEC’s database).
+Go to the SEC’s EDGAR Full Text Search and type in a business’ name, stock ticker symbol, or CIK number (Central Index Key, used to uniquely identify entities that have filed documents with the SEC’s database).
 You can also search for a specific individual associated with a business (or their CIK number), or a keyword in a document.
 Advanced search options allow you to filter by filing type, filing date, and what state or country a business’s headquarters is in.
 Then click Search.

 Results for a search for Alphabet Inc. in SEC’s EDGAR

-The easiest place to find a business’s EIN is in its quarterly reports (10-Q) or annual reports (10-K).
+The easiest place to find a business’ EIN is in its quarterly reports (10-Q) or annual reports (10-K).
 You can filter for these types of filings by using the options on the left-hand side of the results window.
 Then select the filing you wish to view.

 Sample filed document for Alphabet Inc. in SEC’s EDGAR